wpmetabox/docs/_docs/fields/select-advanced.md

 rwmb_the_value( $field_id );
 ```

-Depends on the value is a single value or an array (multiple or cloneable or both), this function outputs a simple string or an unordered list.
+Depending on the value is a single value or an array (multiple or cloneable or both), this function outputs a simple string or an unordered list.

 Read more about [rwmb_meta()](/rwmb-meta/) and [rwmb_the_value()](/rwmb-the-value/).